ButterflyQuant: Ultra-low-bit LLM Quantization through Learnable Orthogonal Butterfly Transforms: Method

 \subsection{Mathematical Properties}

-\begin{theorem}[Expressive Power of Butterfly Transforms] Butterfly transforms with $\log_2 n$ layers can exactly represent the Hadamard, Discrete Fourier Transform (DFT), and Discrete Cosine Transform (DCT) matrices, and can approximate any orthogonal matrix to arbitrary precision with sufficient parameters \citep{cooley1965algorithm,dao2022monarch}.
+\begin{theorem}[Expressive Power of Butterfly Transforms] Butterfly transforms with $\log_2 n$ layers can exactly represent important structured orthogonal matrices---including the Hadamard, Discrete Fourier Transform (DFT), and Discrete Cosine Transform (DCT) matrices---and form a universal building block for any structured matrix admitting an $O(n \log n)$ fast algorithm \citep{cooley1965algorithm,dao2022monarch}.
+While butterfly transforms with $\frac{n \log n}{2}$ parameters cannot represent arbitrary $n \times n$ orthogonal matrices (which require $\frac{n(n-1)}{2}$ degrees of freedom), they achieve favorable approximation-complexity tradeoffs for structured matrices encountered in practice.
 (Proof sketch in Section~\ref{app:butterfly_details}) \end{theorem}

 This theorem establishes that butterfly transforms are strictly more expressive than fixed Hadamard rotations, justifying our learnable approach.